Police Identification and Records Officer Career

 • Perform emergency work during off-hours.

-• Interview victims, witnesses, suspects, and other law enforcement personnel.
+• Interview survivors, witnesses, suspects, and other law enforcement personnel.

 • Process film and prints from crime or accident scenes.